selkhayri/UFOs/README.md

 5. If the _Filter Data_ button is clicked but no filters are selected, the entire data set is displayed in the results table.

-6. If one or more search fields are displayed but no values are specified, a notice message indicating the missing search values is displayed, as follows:
+6. If search fields are displayed but no values are specified, a notice message indicating the missing search values is displayed, as follows:

     ![](pics/missing_filters.png)